tsukinaha/blog/src/me.md

 ![](image.png)

 # About
 Hi There!
-I am a CS Undergraduate student at Harbin Engineering University, China.
+I am a CS undergraduate student at an obscure university in a remote area.
 I am interested in Rust and Desktop Linux.

 ### How to find me
 - Email: [rin@notalium.co](mailto:rin@notalium.co)